platocres/static_site_generator/README.md

 - Save the settings.
 - (Now the /docs directory on your main branch will auto deploy to your GitHub Pages URL once something is in it.)

+Your static site will be viewable at: https://USERNAME.github.io/REPO_NAME/

 ## Requirements
 This code requires Python3 in order to guarantee it will run as expected.
 It has not been tested in other versions of Python.